eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

 ## Resilience

 If the client JVM does not find a compatible server to connect to, compilations are performed locally, by the client itself.
-To account for the case where the server is temporarily unavailable (e.g, server crash followed by Kubernetes launching another server instance), from time to time the client retries to connect to a server at the indicated address and port.
+To account for the case where the server is temporarily unavailable (for example, server crash followed by Kubernetes launching another server instance), from time to time the client retries to connect to a server at the indicated address and port.
 The retry mechanism uses an exponential back-off where the retry interval is doubled with each unsuccessful attempt.

-## Monitoring in the cloud
+## Monitoring

 ### Performance metrics

 You can enable the provision of performance metrics by specifying the `-XX:+JITServerMetrics` command line option.
-After enabling this option, you can use a monitoring tool that follows the OpenMetrics standard, such as Prometheus, to collect the data by issuing an http `GET` request to the following url: `http://jitserveraddress:port/metrics`.
+After enabling this option, you can use a monitoring tool that follows the OpenMetrics standard, such as Prometheus, to collect the data by issuing an HTTP `GET` request to the following url: `http://<jitserveraddress>:<port>/metrics`.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** There is a limit of maximum four concurrent `GET` requests at any given time.
+:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** There is a limit of four concurrent `GET` requests at any given time.

 For more information, including the types of metrics that are provided, see the [`-XX:[+|-]JITServerMetrics`](xxjitservermetrics.md) topic.